ajoh504/referenceguides/python/7_classes.md

 # 7. Classes

-In Python, a custom class can be created to organize and store objects using the `class` keyword.
+In Python, a custom class can be created using the `class` keyword.
 The print statement returns the name of the class and the memory address where the object is stored.

 ```py
 class test_class: